drothschild/ApertureSpiral/README.md

 # ApertureSpiral

-A mesmerizing iOS app featuring an animated camera aperture spiral with integrated mirror view and AI-powered face tracking.
+An iOS app featuring an animated camera aperture spiral with integrated mirror view and AI-powered face tracking.

 ## Features